 Set your Schedule

-Once the school approves your company's registration, the Schedule Owner will be able to create a schedule for representatives attending the fair.
+Once the school approves your fair registration, you’ll need to create the initial schedule for your company profile in Handshake.
+The schedule may be composed of only group sessions, only 1:1 schedules or both –– whatever works best for your company's goals in connecting with students.
 Each employer registration allows for 100 teammates maximum to be delegated to Group and/or 1:1 Sessions.

 Add Group Sessions

 - Tip: Check out our Diversity & Inclusion guide to help walk you through each step of the hiring for diversity process!

 Pay any registration fees from the school

 Make sure to pay for your registration as appropriate per school.
 See How to Pay for a Career Fair Registration for helpful tips.

 Once the schedule has been created, your teammates will be able to claim their schedules by clicking the link in the email sent, or they can login to Handshake, navigate to the fair, then click on the Schedules tab to claim their schedule.

 Refer to Claiming & Participating in a Schedule for a breakdown of the full process or check out our video walkthrough of claiming a schedule here!